-- 1. To elect three Class II directors, each to serve three-year terms through the third annual meeting of stockholders following this meeting and until a successor has been elected and qualified or until earlier resignation or removal. - 2.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022. - 3.
-To conduct a non-binding advisory vote on the compensation of our named executive officers as disclosed in the accompanying materials.
+- 1. To elect three Class III directors, each to serve three-year terms through the third annual meeting of stockholders following this meeting and until a successor has been elected and qualified or until earlier resignation or removal. - 2.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023. - 3.
+To conduct a non-binding advisory vote on the compensation of our named executive officers as disclosed in the accompanying materials. - 4.
+To approve an Amended and Restated Certificate of Incorporation to permit the exculpation of officers.